Instructor, Research Methods, Principles of Animal Behavior

 As a laboratory animal veterinarian, I have an important role in the diagnosis and management of laboratory animal disease, and in the development and applicatio...Continue reading

 Assistant Director Section Leader, Animals in the Community

 Emily McCobb, DVM, MS, DACVAA, Clinical Associate Professor of Anesthesiology and also directs the school’s Shelter Medicine Program.
 Her interests are in stress, pain and quality of life, and in preparing veterinary students to provide excellent anesthesia in general practice.
 Dr. McCobb received her veterinary degree from Cummings School of Veterinary Medicine at Tufts University in 2000 and completed a rotating internship at Angell Memorial Animal Hospital in 2001.
 After some time in private practice and obtaining a Masters of Animals and Public Policy, she returned to the Cummings School for a residency in Anesthesiology and Pain Management in 2003.
 She achieved board certification in 2006 and worked to start the anesthesia and surgery services at Tufts Vets, before joining the faculty of the Cummings School in the anesthesia section in 2010....Continue reading

-Research Assistant Professor, Department of Biomedical Sciences Director, Master of Science in Animals and Public Policy, Center for Animals and Public Policy
+Research Associate Professor, Department of Biomedical Sciences Director, Master of Science in Animals and Public Policy, Center for Animals and Public Policy

 A behavioral ecologist and urban wildlife specialist, Dr. Allen Rutberg evaluates wildlife management practices and focuses primarily on white-tailed deer ecology and conflicts.
 He researches fertility management and contraception to manage deer and wild horse populations, while investigating Lyme disease control and extending his contraception work to other countries.
 He earned his PhD from the University of Washington....Continue reading